traderres/webClass/learnSpringBoot/lessons/lesson_plan.md

 1. Create a REST endpoint that returns CSV values

-1. Handling Java Exceptions
-   1. What happens when controller method throws an exception?
-   1. How to gracefully handle exceptions in a controller
-   1. Setup a generic Exception handler to log all errors
-   1. Create your own "404 not found" page template -- e.g., 404.html file

 1. Learn Java thread safety
    1. What is Thread safety?
    1. [Are my controllers and service classes thread safe?](/learnSpringBoot/lessons/lesson21_threadSafety.txt)